aniketptl/TfsTimeSheetHelper/Readme.md

  - ~~Add basic task chooser~~
  - ~~Add proper messages and loading animation~~
- - Optimize program and progress bar algorithm
+ - ~~Optimize program and progress bar algorithm~~

+ ### Excel Based
+ Two versions are present one can export in CSV and one can export in Excel.
+Seperate branch for different functionality.

 License
 ----